shimizukawa/sphinx-websupport-app/doc/tutorial.rst

     SEARCH = 'xapian'
     NOTIFY = ''                               # email address to notify
-    MODERATE_ENABLE = False                   # if set True, all comments will be published after moderation
+    MODERATE_ENABLE = False                   # if set True, all comments will be published after moderation LOGIN_REQUIRED = False                    # if set True, users need login to see any documentation

 Then you'll need to set an environment variable pointing to your configurate file.
 On Linux you can set the environment variable with this command::